 Tips for helping a loved one enroll in Medicare

 - Know if they’re collecting Social Security benefits.
-If they are, they’ll be automatically enrolled in parts A and B when eligible.
+If they are, they’ll automatically be enrolled in parts A and B when eligible.
 If not, they can sign up for Medicare starting 3 months before their 65th birthday.

 - Be prepared to provide personal information about yourself.
-Social Security may ask you about you and your relationship to the person you’re helping.
+Social Security may ask about you and your relationship to the person you’re helping.
 Your loved one will need to sign the Medicare application when it’s complete.

-1. Consider switching to generic drugs
+1. Consider switching to generic drugs.

-2. Think about ordering medications online
+2. Think about ordering medications online.

-3. Choose a plan with additional coverage during the donut hole
+3. Choose a plan with additional coverage during the donut hole.

 Some Medicare plans may provide additional coverage while you’re in the donut hole.
 However, you may be subject to higher premiums.

-4. Look into state pharmaceutical assistance programs
+4. Look into state pharmaceutical assistance programs.

 Many states offer programs that can help with the cost of your prescriptions.
-Medicare has a helpful search tool to find programs in your state.
+Medicare has a search tool to find programs in your state.

-5. Check for pharmaceutical assistance programs
+5. Check for pharmaceutical assistance programs.

 Many pharmaceutical companies offer assistance programs for people that need help with the cost of their medication.

-6. Apply for Medicare Extra Help
+6. Apply for Medicare Extra Help.